rexrainbow/phaser3-rex-notes/docs/docs/ui-gridsizer.md

 - `height` : Minimum height. i.e. Hieght of this gridSizer will larger then this value.
 - `column` : Amount of column grids.
 - `row` : Amount of row grids.
+- `columnProportions`, `rowProportions` : Proportion of each column or row.

 ### Custom class